barryclark/jekyll-now/_posts/2022-04-22-security-debrief.md

 author_avatar: https://avatars.githubusercontent.com/u/2421172?v=4
 author_name: Alex Smith
 author_github_username: tradesmanhelix
-excerpt: A look back at the top security stories from the week.
+excerpt: A look back at the top cybersecurity stories from the week.
 ---

 Hi everyone!
 My name is Alex(ander) Smith.
 You'll see me around the web by the anagram _tradesmanhelix_.
 I'm a full-stack software engineer and all-around geek who recently joined the Maxwell Engineering team.
 I love programming in Ruby, tend to take way too much cream in my coffee, and enjoy dabbling in cybersecurity for fun in my spare time.